DennisLee-DennisLee/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 6. Deploy the Azure Cache for Redis.
 7. Deploy the Azure Database for MySQL.
 8. Create the Azure Storage account and container.
-9. Create your Virtual Machine Scale Set ensuring it references the captured Disk Image as the OS Disk and setup the autoscale settings.
+9. Create your Virtual Machine Scale Set ensuring it references the captured Disk Image as the OS Disk
+1. Setup the autoscale settings.

 > [!NOTE]
 > You may want in the future to change to another Linux OS version or PHP version, so that would require to recreate the custom golden image (steps 1-4).
 Or you may want to make changes into the autoscaler (step 8).